 The software can be installed on many operating systems, like Windows XP, Windows Vista, and Windows 7, 8, and 10 as well as Mac OS, Linux, iOS, Chrome OS, Android, and Windows Phone.
 So it should be no problem to protect all of your devices with this one subscription.

-The large server network offers access to 1070 servers in 60 different countries so it’s easy to get around region locks.
+The large server network offers access to an amazing 5,500+ servers in 58 countries so it’s easy to get around region locks.
 The company also has a no logging policy to maintain your privacy, so your details will never be passed onto anyone else.

 VyprVPN not only has a kill switch for Mac and Windows, but also has detailed settings to let you customise it to your liking.
 You can see the settings for the kill switch by going to the Settings section of your software, then clicking to the Connection tab.
 At the top of this page you’ll see a section labelled Kill Switch.
 Here you’ll find a check box for Stop all internet traffic when VyprVPN is disconnected, which you should check to enable.

 Beneath the checkbox are two options: App and System.
 App means that the kill switch will operate when VyprVPN is running, preventing internet use until you connect to a VPN server.
 System means that the kill switch will operate all the time, even when the VyprVPN software is not running.
 To access the internet, you’ll have to open up the software and connect to a VPN server first.
 You must choose one of these two options to activate the kill switch.

 There’s also a third option below, which allows you to block LAN traffic as well as internet traffic.
 To enable this, check the box next to where it says Stop LAN traffic when Kill Switch is active.